edenspiekermann-amsterdam/es-corresponding-models/README.md

 The framework will enable you to easily create models in Javascript and migrate them to your space on [Contentful](https://www.contentful.com/).

-This allows for seamlessly moving models and content between environments and projects, and create elegant, well-structured websites with minimal effort.
+This allows for seamlessly moving models and content between envrionments and projects, and create elegant, well-structured websites with minimal effort.